alpacahq/user-docs/content/example-algos/_index.md

 # Example Algorithms

-These are sample algorithms that Alpaca or community has built and free to use for your own purpose or customize.
+These are sample algorithms built by Alpaca and the developer community.
+They're free to use and customize for your own purposes.

 ## S&P 500 Buy-on-Dip

-This example demonstrates a basic trading algorithm that buys stocks oversold within S&P 500 universe using exponential moving average.
+This example demonstrates a basic trading algorithm that buys oversold stocks within the S&P 500 universe using an exponential moving average indicator.
 The page explains details about how to structure the code as well.

 [Detail Tutorial with Sample Code]({{< relref "/getting-started/tutorials/python/_index.md" >}})